khromov/clarity/readme.txt

 == Frequently Asked Questions ==

+= Where is the settings page? =

+The plugin has no settings page, it works without any need to configure it.
+If you are still seeing some unwanted banners, see below.

-= A plugin I'm using is still showing notifications! =
+= A plugin I'm using is still showing banners or notifications! =

 Clarity works using a visual block list, similar to a browser ad blocker.
 Plugins have to be added manually.
 You can [create an issue](https://github.com/khromov/clarity/issues/new/choose) to ask for a plugin to be supported.